-- j Following the election of the Chairman (Mayor) of the Council and Vice-Chairman (Deputy Mayor) of the Council at the annual meeting (in the case of Okehampton Town Council this takes place jointly with the Mayor Choosing Ceremony) of the council, the business of the annual meeting shall include: - i.
-In an election year, delivery by the Chairman of the Council and councillors of their acceptance of office forms unless the council resolves for this to be done at a later date.
-In a year which is not an election year, delivery by the Chairman of the Council of his acceptance of office form unless the council resolves for this to be done at a later date; - ii.
-Appointment of Members to existing committees; - iii.
-Appointment of any new committees in accordance with standing order 4 above; - iv.
+- j Following the election of the Chairman of the Council and Vice-Chairman (if there is one) of the Council at the annual meeting, the business shall include: - In an election year, delivery by the Chairman of the Council and councillors of their acceptance of office forms unless the Council resolves for this to be done at a later date.
+In a year which is not an election year, delivery by the Chairman of the Council of their acceptance of office form unless the Council resolves for this to be done at a later date; - ii.
+Appointment of members to existing committees; - iii.
+Appointment of any new committees in accordance with standing order 4; - iv.
 Review of representation on or work with external bodies and arrangements for reporting back; - v.
-Determining the time and place of ordinary meetings of the full council up to and including the next annual meeting of full council. - k At the first meeting of the council following the annual meeting (Mayor Choosing Ceremony), the business shall include: (these may delayed as directed by the Council but all must take place at least once during each year) - i.
-Confirmation of the accuracy of the minutes of the last meeting of the council; - ii.
+Determining the time and place of ordinary meetings of the Council up to and including the next annual meeting of the Council. - k At the first meeting of the council following the annual meeting (Mayor Choosing Ceremony), the business shall include: (these may be delayed as directed by the Council but all must take place at least once during each year): - Confirmation of the accuracy of the minutes of the last meeting of the council: - ii.
 Receipt of the minutes of the last meeting of a committee; - iii.
 Consideration of the recommendations made by a committee; - iv.
 Review of delegation arrangements to committees, sub-committees, staff and other local authorities; - v.
 Review of the terms of reference for committees; - vi.
 Review and adoption of appropriate standing orders and financial regulations; - vii.
 Review of arrangements, including any charters and agency agreements, with other local authorities and review of contributions made to expenditure incurred by other local authorities; - viii.
-In an election year, to make arrangements with a view to the council becoming eligible to exercise the general power of competence in the future; - ix.
+In an election year, to review eligibility of the Council to continue to exercise the general power of competence in the future; - ix.
 Review of inventory of land and assets including buildings and office equipment; - x.
-Confirmation of arrangements for insurance cover in respect of all insured risks; - xi.
+Confirmation of arrangements for insurance cover in respect of all insured risks: - xi.
 Review of the council's and/or staff subscriptions to other bodies; - xii.
 Review of the council's complaints procedure; - xiii.
-Review of the council's procedures for handling requests made under the Freedom of Information Act 2000 and the Data Protection Act 1998; - xiv.
+Review of the council's policies, procedure and practices in respect of its obligations under freedom of information and data protection legislation

+- (see also standing orders 11, 20 and 21); - xiv.
 Review of the council's policy for dealing with the press/media; - xv.
 Review of the council's Internal Controls policy and; - xvi.
 Review of the council's Investment Policy.